UKCloud/documentation/articles/managed-operations/man-sd-managed-it-ops.md

 ---
 title: Managed IT Operations Service Definition
 description: Provides an overview of what is provided by the Managed IT Operations service
-services: managed-services
+services: managed-operations
 author: shighmoor
-reviewer: shighmoor
+reviewer: Steve Dixon
-lastreviewed: 15/04/2021
+lastreviewed: 27/07/2021
 toc_rootlink: Managed IT Operations
 toc_sub1:
 toc_sub2: